SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

     * Structures
     * Instance variables
     * Getters and setters
-    * WillSet / DidSet
+    * willSet / didSet (these don't seem to exist)
     * Constructors and destructors
     * Designated initializers
     * Instance and class methods
     * Working with self and Self
     * Super
-    * Memory management
+    * Memory management via ARC
     * UnsafePointer?
     * Cast operators (?, !, b as D, b is D)
     * Type inference and discovery?
     * "Everything is a type"
-    * Stored vs computed variables
+    * Stored vs computed properties
     * === vs ==
     * ‘is’ to check for class membership
     * ‘as’ for casting
     * No 'self = [super init]' (assignment equates to void)
     * @inout
+    * value types and reference types
+    * subscript getters and setters

 Classes and Structs
 ===================